PabRubio/PabRubio.github.io/_posts/2021-04-10-Project-01-The-lunchbox-computer.md

 This is the first project post in my coding adventure, enjoy!!!

-This series of project posts will show you the start of my coding adventure, for this first post I am going to write about a project I have done a while ago, The Lunchbox Computer, I will tell you about it and even show you how to make it yourself!!!
+This series of project posts will show you the start of my coding adventure, for this first post I am going to write about a project I have done a while ago, The Lunchbox Computer, I will tell you how I made it, so you can go and make it yourself!!!

 ![Pablo](/assets/images/lunchbox/IMG_6226.JPG)